madureira/HackersDelight/Ch02/README.md

 By "$`2x`$" we mean, of course, $`x + x`$ or $`x \ll 1`$.

-If you have fast multiplication by variable whose values is $`\plusmn`$ 1, the following will do:
+If you have fast multiplication by variable whose values is $`\pm`$ 1, the following will do:

 ```math
 ((x \stackrel{s}{\gg} 30)\ \mathbin{|}\ 1) * x